Want to make the most of your visit to this iconic park? We’ve got you covered with this one-day itinerary.

 It’s also a good idea to

 download park and campground maps on your phone while you still have internet reception.
-Another option is to get the Avenza PDF Maps app and download the park maps.
+Another option is to get the Avenza Maps app and download the park maps.
 When you’re in the park, the app will use your phone’s built-in GPS to plot your real-time location onto a map – even when you don’t have internet reception.

 The park truly is a rugged wilderness, and that also means there’s limited facilities available, so you’ll need to come prepared.